 People often ask me for advice about how to start their own digital marketing agency.
 It’s an important question—but as new business owners, they can’t always afford to hire me as an agency coach or consultant.

 As a public service, here’s my free advice on how to start a marketing agency.
-This includes self-awareness, positioning, sales & marketing, track record, clients, staff, and operations.
+This includes self-awareness, positioning, sales & marketing, track record, services, clients, staff, and operations.
 Don’t do this.

 Let’s take a closer look at each one—I kept my answers in bullet form so you can scan them.